 Oak Farms Vineyard

-Our first stop during my day exploring Lodi’s Wine Country was Oak Farm Vineyard, one of the larger wineries I have experienced.
-I was hosted by owners Dan and Heather Panella who were incredible.
+Our first stop during my day exploring Lodi’s Wine Country was Oak Farm Vineyard, one of the larger Lodi Wineries.
+Owners Dan and Heather Panella were my hosts, and they were incredible.
 For a fairly young couple, I would guess late thirties or early forties, they sure have accomplished a lot considering their beautiful winery, amazing assortment of wines, and the creation of a very established well-known brand.
 This winery is great if you want to taste through a lot of varietals and also enjoy a relaxing experience on their various patios.
 The setting is gorgeous with beautiful landscaping and lots of trees and greenery to really help you relax and enjoy Wine Country life.
 Wine Club members also have their own bocce court area which is super fun and relaxing.
 23627 DeVries Rd, Lodi, CA 95242

 The lineup of wines I tasted with Owners Danny & Heather.
 I really loved the Chardonnay and the Fume Blanc, and, the Zinfandel was quite lovely out of the reds.
-Typically, I find Zinfandels a bit heavy with very high in alcohol, but this Zinfandel was very nicely balanced and super drinkable.
-I am also a fan of their label which was inspired by the large oak tree on the property (shown below).
+Typically, I find Zinfandels a bit heavy and very high in alcohol, but this Zinfandel was very nicely balanced and super drinkable.
+Also, I love their label that the property’s large oak tree inspired. (shown below).

 The delicious Oak Farms Fume Blanc I fell in love with!
 It was very light and delicate with a creamier taste than a typical Sauvignon Blanc.
 Any one who likes Chardonnay, like yours truly, I recommend trying the Fume Blanc as they have similar characteristics.